Suggestions

 Hot (scores high / long dwell / returns)

-Create a microsite, route to a rep, same-day follow-up (email + LI + call).
+Create a microsite, route to a rep, same-day follow-up (email + LinkedIn + call).

 Warm (short visit)